nlhans/ets2-sdk-plugin/README.md

 ## Developers Information

-### Documentation (not completed and not up to date atm i try to change that)
+### Documentation (not completed at the moment)
-I created a documentation.
-It tells you a lot about the values.
-I will also add there a installation, build, etc. guide to make it simpler for all to use this sdk and may change a bit on your on.

-But at the moment only C# code/value documentation exists.
+There is also an Documentation.
+It tells a lot about the values.
+An installation, build , etc. guide will also follow.
+Should there still be questions, feature request or other changes visit the discord server linked at the top.

-Sadly the usage of the documentation generating syntax leads to a lot of `warnings` while compiling the c# part.
+Sadly the usage of the documentation generating syntax leads to a lot of `warnings`, while compiling the c# part.
 That's because the documentation use `<` and `>`.
 But that's no valid xml.
 Therefore the compiler cry's :cry: and give the warning about invalid xml.
 With the help of `#pragma` it wont show up.

 ### Overview
 This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
 This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.
 Like you see on the structure the C# object is now a bit bigger and has more nested types.
-It's not the best way to store and display the data, but i didn't like it that such a lot of values display one object.
-For some operation an other structure would be better, but for the most this should be ok also.
+It's not the best way to store and display the data, but storing it like the old way -> all values in 3-4 list was also not that nice.
+For some operation an other structure would be better, but for the most this should be ok.
 But you can take the source and create a simpler object or create an issue for small changes.
+Discord would also a way.

 The following telemetry fields are supported, structure like the c# object:

 	Basic Game Independent Values:
 		- Telemetry Timestamp (not the in-game time, only for usage in code, see documentation for more information #todo add link)
 		- Paused, game state
-		- SCSGame identifier as enum
+		- SCSGame identifier as enum, currently ets2/ats/unknown
 		- GameVersion and Game Telemetry Version (major.minor)
 		- Dll version (usage in code)